 2 old pals, one last hoolie before we crumble.
-Clare’s the pragmatist, Sam’s the dreamer, 40 years of creative and business experience between them, a horse, a dog, 4 children, 2 helpful husbands
+Clare’s the pragmatist, Sam’s the dreamer.
+Together they share 40 years of creative and business experience, a dog, 4 children, 2 helpful husbands

-We are here for all, keen to spread arty love and learning across
+Both are here for all, keen to spread arty love and learning across

-to the Union Canal for safe walking and cycling and has free parking in the side streets.
+to the Union Canal for safe walking and cycling and has pay and display parking on the main road and side streets.

 Stopping in Polwarth Terrace or Colinton Road south of

 Ashley Terrace – 38